 Coronary angiography (CAG) is the golden standard for visualisation of coronary intervention.
 Using intra-coronary catheters, with which the right and left coronary artery can be selectively sounded, contrast administration in the coronary artery takes place.
 Images of the coronary arteries and the left ventricle are made using X-ray.
-These images are digitally stored and can be analyzed both quantitatively and qualitatively.
+These images are digitally stored and can be analyzed both quantitatively and qualitatively at our Imaging Corelab.

 Quantitative analysis (QCA) is a valuable technique within intervention cardiology to obtain objective and reproducible measurements of coronary vessels.
-This technique is used for examining the direct and long term results of Percutaneous Coronary Interventions (PCI), either in combination with another treatment strategy or not.
+This technique is used for examining the direct and long term results of Percutaneous Coronary Interventions (PCI), either in combination with another treatment strategy or as a standalone.

 Optical Coherence Tomography (OCT) is a research method using Infrared to provide high-resolution images as compared to IVUS.

-The OCT is used to get additional information about the morphology of the atheromas.
+The OCT is used to gather additional information about the morphology of the atheromas.
 Furthermore, it can analyze vessel healing after stent implantation to coronary arteries.
-The Corelab provides extensive OCT analysis for research purposes including lesions analysis as well as analysis of implanted stent.
+Our Imaging Corelab provides extensive OCT analysis for research purposes including lesions analysis as well as analysis of implanted stent.

 Intravascular Near Infrared Spectroscopy (NIRS) detects with high precision the lipid deposition within coronary arteries.
-The Corelab provides a combined NIRS and IVUS analysis.
+Our Imaging Corelab provides a combined NIRS and IVUS analysis.

 Cardiac MRI analysis

 A holter is a small wearable device that can track the heart rhythm and other variables like conduction disturbances, ST, QT and heart rate variability.
-Holter analysis can be facilitated by the Corelab of Diagram.
+Holter analysis can be facilitated by our Imaging Corelab.

 Computed tomography (CT) of coronary arteries and heart structures provides a deep insight before any planned procedures.
 CT can visualise plaque composition and stenosis of coronary arteries.
 Regarding the heart structure CT is available to reconstruct the heart anatomy before transcatheter valve implantation, cryoablation of pulmonary veins and left atrial appendage closure.
 The Corelab provides heart CT analysis for research purposes.